-In March 2017, MICT entered into the Sunrise Agreement with Sunrise through Sunrise's principal, Amnon Mandelbaum, pursuant to which Sunrise agreed to assist MICT in identifying, analyzing, structuring, and negotiating suitable business opportunities, such as a sale of stock or assets, merger, tender offer, joint venture, financing arrangement, private placement, or any similar transaction or combination thereof.
-The parties initially disagreed as to the amount of the fee that would be payable upon the closing of the transactions contemplated by the Reinstated Merger Agreement.
-There were also questions about the applicability of the Sunrise Agreement to the Merger, and whether or not Sunrise is properly owed any transaction fee upon the closing of the Merger.
-In order to resolve this matter, as of the date hereof, the parties have executed a settlement and release agreement for the release and waiver of the above claims in consideration for the issuance of freely tradable shares of common stock of MICT worth no less than \$1,500,000 (the "Shares"), which Shares shall be delivered as follows: (i) 67.5% of the Shares to Amnon Mandelbaum; (ii) 7.5% of the Shares to INTE Securities LLC; and (iii) 25% of the Shares to Amini LLC).
-In addition, by no later than February 16, 2021, MICT shall issue 200,000 warrants to purchase 200,000 freely tradable registered shares of Common Stock of MICT and deliver original copies of such warrants within five business days of the date of issuance of the warrants.
-The shares issuable upon exercise of the warrants shall be registered on a registration statement.
-150,000 of these warrants shall be issued to Amnon Mandelbaum; 50,000 of these warrants shall be issued to Amini LLC, or its designee as named in writing.
-Each warrant shall be exercisable into one share of registered common stock of MICT until one year after the date of issuance the warrants at an exercise price of \$1.01 per share, and in any other respects on the same material terms and conditions as are applicable to MICT's current outstanding warrants including, but not limited to, cashless exercise at all times from the date of issuance of the warrants until to the expiration dates of the warrants, certain exercise price adjustments, and other terms as are no less favorable to MICT's recently issued common stock purchase warrant agreements.
-MICT was not able to timely file a registration statement to register the shares, and shares underlying the warrants per the settlement agreement.
+In March 2017, MICT entered into an agreement with Sunrise Securities LLC ("Sunrise") through Sunrise's principal, Amnon Mandelbaum (the "Sunrise Agreement"), pursuant to which Sunrise agreed to assist MICT in identifying, analyzing, structuring, and negotiating suitable business opportunities, such as a sale of stock or assets, merger, tender offer, joint venture, financing arrangement, private placement, or any similar transaction or combination thereof.
+The parties initially disagreed as to the amount of the fee that would be payable upon the closing of the transactions contemplated by the reinstated merger agreement.
+There were also questions about the applicability of the Sunrise Agreement to the merger, and whether or not Sunrise was properly owed any transaction fee upon the closing of the said merger.
+In order to resolve the matter, the parties have executed a settlement and release agreement for the release and waiver of the above claims in consideration for the issuance of freely tradable shares of common stock of MICT worth no less than \$1,500,000 (the "Shares"), which Shares were delivered as follows: (i) 67.5% of the Shares to Amnon Mandelbaum; (ii) 7.5% of the Shares to INTE Securities LLC; and (iii) 25% of the Shares to Amnon LC.
+In addition, by no later than February 16, 2021, MICT would issue 200,000 warrants to purchase 200,000 freely tradable registered shares of common stock of MICT and deliver original copies of such warrants within five business days of the date of issuance of the warrants.
+The Shares issuable upon exercise of the warrants would be registered on a registration statement.
+150,000 of these warrants were issued to Amnon Mandelbaum and 50,000 of these warrants were issued to Amini LLC, or its designee as named in writing.
+Each warrant was exercisable into one share of registered common stock of MICT until one year after the date of issuance of the warrants at an exercise price of \$1.01 per share, and in any other respects, on the same material terms and conditions as are applicable to MICT's current outstanding warrants including, but not limited to: (i) cashless exercise at all times from the date of issuance of the warrants until to the expiration dates of the warrants, (ii) certain exercise price adjustments, and (iii) other terms that are no less favorable to MICT's recently issued common stock purchase warrant agreements.
+MICT was not able to timely file a registration statement to register the Shares, and Shares underlying the warrants per the settlement agreement.
 The Sunrise parties notified MICT that it has breached the settlement agreement.
-Subsequently, on March 30, 2021, MICT and the Sunrise parties signed an amended settlement agreement whereby MICT has obligated to make a \$1,000,000 payment by March 31, 2021 and the share dollar amount set forth above was reduced from \$,500,000 to \$500,000.
+Subsequently, on March 30, 2021, MICT and the Sunrise parties signed an amended settlement agreement whereby MICT was obligated to make a \$1,000,000 payment by March 31, 2021 and the share dollar amount set forth above was reduced from \$1,500,000 to \$500,000.
 MICT made the \$1,000,000 payment.
-Furthermore, if MICT is not able to file a registration statement with the SEC for the Shares by June 4, 2021, it was required to make a \$600,000 payment to settle the matter in full and Sunrise will not receive any MICT shares.
+Furthermore, if MICT was not able to file a registration statement with the Securities and Exchange Commission for the Shares by June 4, 2021, we were required to make a \$600,000 payment to settle the matter in full and Sunrise would not receive any MICT shares.
 On July 1, 2021, MICT made the \$600,000 payment since there was a disagreement as to whether or not the registration statement was timely filed.
 This matter with Sunrise is now fully settled.